nhsconnect/FHIR-CDS/pages/engage/engage_999_to_111_validation.md

 The business rules that determine a case is suitable for validation is also out of scope.

+Rehydration of triage.

+Specification for Validation Service Discovery.

+## Assumptions

+Auto acceptance of validation request.
+999 Service will only send cases that meet the contractually agreed criteria.

 ## Example scenario

 ARP CAT3 for Validation – original triage outcome upheld.

 ## Scenario Overview

 A woman calls 999 on behalf of her husband, an adult male who is suffering from palpitations and a mild but worsening shortness of breath.
 He is triaged by the 999 Call Handler using NHS Pathways clinical content hosted by the 999 Computer Aided Dispatch system (CAD).
 The 999-triage outcome is an emergency ambulance within 2 hours (ARP Cat 3).
 Local business rules identify this case for clinical validation by an external Clinical Assessment Service (CAS) and the case is transferred to the CAS for validation.
-The CAS Clinician accepts the request for validation, calls the patient and uses the standard Pathways Clinical Content hosted by the 111 System.
+The CAS Clinician initiates the validation, calls the patient and uses the standard Pathways Clinical Content hosted by the 111 System.
 She does not change any of the responses and the original triage outcome is upheld.

 Interactions supporting this scenario will be: